2020 Vienna attack

-The 2020 Vienna attack was a series of shootings that occurred on 2 November 2020 in Vienna, Austria.
-A few hours before the city was to enter a lockdown due to the COVID-19 pandemic, a lone gunman started shooting in the busy city centre.
-Four civilians were killed in the attack and 23 others were injured, seven critically, including a police officer.
+On 2 November 2020, a series of shootings took place in Vienna, Austria a few hours before the city was scheduled to enter a lockdown as a result of the COVID-19 pandemic.
+A lone gunman started shooting in the busy city centre, killing four civilians and injuring 23 others, seven critically, including a police officer.
 The attacker was killed by police and was later identified as an ISIL sympathizer.
 Officials said that the attack was an incident of Islamist terrorism.